psatyanIITBBS/P5_Term1/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-The final HOG parameters defined firstly by inspecting the feature images and determining which combination describes better the original image.
-Next i came up with the final result by validating the classifier results.
+Different color spaces (RGB, HSV, LUV, HLS, YUV, YCrCb) and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) were tried out and images were grabbed randomly from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-The chosen colorspace is the `YCrCb` color space. `HSV` also provides good results but eventually at the end `YCrCb` color space helps reduce false positive detections significantly.
+The final chosen colorspace is the `YCrCb` color space and the final HOG parameters chosen are: `orientations=9`, `pixels_per_cell=(4, 4)` and `cells_per_block=(4, 4)`.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-A linear SVM was chosen to classify this specific project.
-The training process can be seen in the cell id#10 in `training.ipynb`.
-Using all available color-space channels (0,1 and 2) along with the HOG features, spatial features and color histograms, the accuracy of the classifier reached 0.99%.
-The train and test set consist of 80% and 20% respectively of the initial data set.

-In order to improve the classifier before creating the final video i performed a grid search using the tool `GridSearchCV` in cell id#13.
+The feature space saved in the earlier step as a pickled file ("SpatHistHog_feature_set_KITTI.p") is now unpickled (Line#25) in another code "training.py".
+A linear SVM (`from sklearn.svm import LinearSVC`) has been chosen to classify the vehicle class and the non vehicle class in this project.
+The training process is carried out using all available color-space channels (0,1 and 2) along with the HOG features (hog_channel = "ALL"), spatial features (spatial_size = (32, 32)) and color histograms (hist_bins = 64).
+The total data set has been split up into randomized training and test sets using `from sklearn.model_selection import train_test_split`.
+The train and test set contain 80% and 20% respectively of the initial data set.
+In order to improve the classifier before creating the final video a grid search using the tool `from sklearn.model_selection import GridSearchCV`.
 The parameters tested are C (Penalty parameter C of the error term) and tol (Tolerance for stopping criteria).
-The Improvement was minor.
-From 0.9882 accuracy (default settings) increased to 0.9901 (Optimized)
+After using the optimized valuess for these parameters (C=4.6415888336e-05,tol=0.0001), The accuracy of the classifier reached more than 0.99%.

 ### Sliding Window Search